shreyasdantkale/Spell_Check/README.md

 # Spell_Check

-It is a simple spell checker.
+It is a simple spell checker.\n
 It computes correct word for misspelled words.
 It takes less than 1 ms for this operation with edit distance 2.